Mushtaq-Ali/MUNEC-Dataset/README.md

 # MUNEC-Dataset
-MUNEC is an Urdu Named Entities dataset containing 8,759 annotated Named Entities among 119,276 words/tokens of 2,871 sentences collected from seven different news domains including Entertainment, Finance, General, Health, Politics, Science and Sports.
-The Urdu text was collected from online BBC Urdu News website.
+Mushtaq Urdu Named Entities Corpus (MUNEC) is an Urdu Named Entities annotated dataset, containing 8,759 labelled Named Entities among 119,276 words/tokens from 2,871 sentences collected from 75 articles of seven different news domains including Entertainment, Finance, General, Health, Politics, Science and Sports.
+The dataset is freely available for research and academic purposes, provided that the authors' work is duly referenced.